-A classic pastry filling used in many desserts, frangipane is typically made from almonds ground together with sugar and eggs, but here we put a different spin on it by using pistachios.
+A classic pastry filling used in many desserts, frangipane is typically made from almonds ground together with sugar and eggs.
+Here, we put a different spin on it by using walnuts, though you could use hazelnuts, pistachios or any of your own favorite nuts.
 The caramel sauce is an optional—but delicious—addition.
 You can either purchase it or make it from scratch.

 Puff Pastry Apple Galette

 - 1 sheet frozen puff pastry, about 10 by 14 inches (25 by 38 cm), thawed

 - 1 1/2 cups (6 oz./185 g) pistachios, lightly toasted

 - 2 eggs, lightly beaten